Deconvolution

 Overview of lesson

-What is Deconvolution?
+What is deconvolution?

 The single-digit micron resolution is a big technological improvement over Visium’s original ∼55μm spots.
-Because a single spot can include several cell types, the dataset is not straightforward to annotate.
+Because a single spot could include several cell types, the dataset is not straightforward to annotate.
 As a result, many methods model each spot as a mixture, assigning proportion values for each cell type within that spot.
 Each spot is represented as a piechart showing proportions of the cell type composition.

 While Visium HD reduces bin size to approach single-cell resolution, it is important to note that sequencing-based spatial transcriptomics captures RNA from a defined spatial area rather than from isolated cells.
-As a result, transcripts from multiple cells overlapping a bin can be pooled and sequenced together.
+As a result, transcripts from multiple cells overlapping a bin would be pooled and sequenced together.
 This means that even small bins may contain mixed cellular signals, which has important implications for downstream analyses such as differential gene expression.

-Robust Cell Type Deconvolution
+Robust Cell Type Deconvolution (RCTD)

 library(Seurat)